danielrriggs/danielrriggs.github.io/content/The Art of Joyful Living.md

 Reality is your center hub, but to know the inner cause of all your movements, you first need to know the nature of the faculties which make you move.

-There are three aspects of yourself to understand: that which moves, that throuh which it moves, and that which is the cause of the movement.
+There are three aspects of yourself to understand: that which moves, that through which it moves, and that which is the cause of the movement.

 The nature of the hub within cannot be imagined with the mind because your mind is conditioned by time, space, and causation.